Skip to main content

 Reflection

-You have now explored the structured, evidence-based process that underpins the of testosterone therapy.
+You have now explored the structured, evidence-based process that underpins the clinical monitoring of testosterone therapy.
 This knowledge is more than a collection of facts; it is a framework for understanding the conversation your body is having with itself.

 The numbers on a lab report, the timing of a follow-up visit, and the careful choice of a therapeutic agent are all elements of a language designed to support your unique physiology.
 Seeing this process clearly allows you to become an active, informed partner in your own health narrative.